-Prerequisite: 85% or higher in World Geography Honors
+Prerequisite: 85% or higher in Human Geography Honors Credit: 1.00

-United States History Honors is an in-depth study of the impact and implications of decisions made throughout the history of our country.
-The focus on United States History and the Constitution is the story of the American people from the period of the colonial settlement to the present day - the establishment of the British colonies and the transfer of English political traditions, the creation of the United States as a new nation, westward expansion, the American Civil War and Reconstruction, the response to industrialization and urbanization of the late nineteenth century, and the nation's developing role in world affairs in the twentieth and twenty first centuries.
+United States History and the Constitution is an in-depth survey course tracing the history of our country from the period of colonial settlement to the present day.
+Topics include the establishment of the British colonies and the transfer of English political traditions, the creation of the US as a new nation, westward expansion, the American Civil War and Reconstruction, the response to Industrialization and urbanization of the late 19th Century, and the nation's developing role in world affairs in the 20th and 21st Centuries.
 This course will entail a rigorous program of reading, research, and writing.
 It is strongly recommended that students have Honors English placement.
-U.S> History is required for graduation.
-Students must take the state required end of course U.S. History test as the final exam.
+Students must take the state-required end-of-course US History test as the final exam.
 It will count 20% of the final grade.

-World History CP
+Modern World History CP

-Prerequisite: US History CP
+Prerequisite: US History CP Credit: 1.00